actions/setup-java/README.md

 - uses: actions/setup-java@v1
   with:
     java-version: '4.0.0'
-    architecture: x64
     jdkFile: <path to jdkFile> # Optional - jdkFile to install java from.
-Useful for versions not supported by Azul
+Useful for versions not on the Zulu Community CDN.
 - run: java -cp java HelloWorldApp
 ```